openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 - /etc/openvocs/ov_mc_mixer/config.json
 - /etc/openvocs/ov_mc_vad/config.json

-In addition is will generate a certificate, which may be used for openvocs operations.
+In addition it will generate a certificate, which may be used for OPENVOCS® operations.
-NOTE feel encouraged to use your own certificates for openvocs.
+**NOTE**: feel encouraged to use your own certificates for OPENVOCS®, if necessary

 To finish the installation you should restart the systemctl daemon